Updated July 10, 2023

 - An increase in aggregate supply can lead to economic growth.

-- It can also lead to inflationary pressures as businesses attempt to pass on higher costs to consumers.
+- It can also lead to inflationary pressures as businesses attempt to pass on higher consumer costs.

 - It can also put downward pressure on wages as businesses seek to maintain profitability in the face of higher input costs.